upavadi/TngApi/README.md

    - User Name
    - Password
    - Database Name
+## Custom Shortcodes
+- A custom shortcode directory is included with a sample shortcode to help you create and store your custom shortcodes.
+- Copy ( or move ) the custom directory, tng-api-custom in to wp-content/plugins/
+- By placing the directory outside the plugin, custom shortcodes would not be overwritten on updates.
+-
 ## Shortcodes
 We've provided a number of useful shortcodes for you to play with.
 You can find them all in the shortcodes directory.